Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 4: ON, Mutant Tanks will only spawn on finale maps after the rescue vehicle is called.
 			"Finales Only"				"0"

-			// Kill Mutant Tanks that are idle for this many seconds.
+			// Check if Mutant Tanks are idle every time this many seconds passes and kill them if idle.
 			// Note: It is recommended to use this in finale stage configs only since idle Tanks can prevent finales from ending.
 			// Note: On non-finale maps, Tanks are only idle until survivors finally encounter them.
 			// --